mtconnect/open62541_ua_server/README.md

 opcua.cfg allows connections to multiple MTConnect Agents.
 The file is a CSV file.
 Each line contains <agent's url> and its poll frequency in seconds.

+opcua-MTServer listens on default port 4840.
+OPC UA clients can connect to this server using its endpoint URL **opc.tcp://<host server ip address>:4840**

 Binary Releases
 -------